 Jet fuel is subject to wide price fluctuations as a result of many economic and political factors and events occurring throughout the world that Ryanair (as defined in "Description of Ryanair") can neither control nor accurately predict, including increases in demand, sudden disruptions in supply and other concerns about global supply, as well as market speculation.
-Oil prices in fiscal year 2020 increased when compared to fiscal year 2019.
+Oil prices in fiscal year 2022 increased when compared to fiscal year 2021 and increased significantly following Russia's invasion of Ukraine in February 2022.
 As international prices for jet fuel are denominated in US dollars, Ryanair's fuel costs are also subject to certain exchange rate risks.
-Substantial price increases, adverse exchange rates, or the unavailability of adequate fuel supplies, including, without limitation, any such events resulting from international terrorism, prolonged hostilities in the Middle East or other oil-producing regions or the suspension of production by any significant producer, may adversely affect Ryanair's profitability.
+Substantial price increases, adverse exchange rates, or the unavailability of adequate fuel supplies, including, without limitation, any such events resulting from international terrorism, prolonged hostilities in Central Eastern Europe, the Middle East or other oil-producing regions or the suspension of production by any significant producer, may adversely affect Ryanair's profitability.
 In the event of a fuel shortage resulting from a disruption of oil imports or otherwise, additional increases in fuel prices or a curtailment of scheduled services could result.

-Ryanair has historically entered into hedging arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts covering periods of up to 24 months of anticipated jet fuel requirements.
+Ryanair enters into hedging arrangements providing for substantial protection against fluctuations in fuel prices, generally through forward contracts or fuel call options covering periods of up to 24 months of anticipated jet fuel requirements.
 Ryanair is exposed to risks arising from fluctuations in the price of fuel, and movements in the euro/US dollar exchange rate because of the limited nature of its hedging programme, especially in light of recent volatility in the relevant currency and commodity markets.
 Any movements in fuel costs could have a material adverse effect on Ryanair's financial performance.
 In addition, any strengthening of the US dollar against the euro could have an adverse effect on the cost of buying fuel in euro.

 No assurances whatsoever can be given about trends in fuel prices.
 Average fuel prices for future years may be significantly higher than current prices.
 There also cannot be any assurance that Ryanair's current or any future arrangements will be adequate to protect Ryanair from increases in the price of fuel or that Ryanair will not incur losses due to high fuel prices, either alone or in combination with other factors.
-Because of Ryanair's low fares and its no-fuel-surcharges policy, as well as Ryanair's expansion plans, which could have a negative impact on yields, its ability to pass on increased fuel costs to passengers through increased fares or otherwise is somewhat limited.
+Because of Ryanair's low fares as well as Ryanair's expansion plans, which could have a negative impact on yields, its ability to pass on increased fuel costs to passengers through increased fares or otherwise is somewhat limited.
 The expansion of Ryanair's fleet has resulted and will likely (in coming years) continue to result in an increase in Ryanair's aggregate fuel consumption.